jkunimune/elastik/README.md

  Each Elastic Earth projection can be divided into two to three *sections*.
  Each section covers some portion of the globe and defines the projection for points in that portion.
- Specifically, at a table of points at certain latitudes and longitudes, it defines the corresponding x and y values.
+ Specifically, each section has a table that, at certain latitudes and longitudes, defines the corresponding x and y values.
- Figure 1 below shows an example of such a point array both in latitude and longitude, and in x and y.
+ Figure 1 below shows an example of such an array of points both in latitude and longitude, and in x and y.
- Note that the points do not completely cover the sphere.
+ Note that the points do not completely cover the globe.
  That's because most latitudes and longitudes are outside of the region this section covers.

  ![A section's point array in two coordinate systems](resources/images/diagram-1.png)